 - Instead of using the cooking oil for seasoning, you may use coconut oil.
 This gives a whole new flavor to the dish.

 - 1/4 Cup split Moong bean / moong dal

 - 1 tsp skinless Black gram / Urad dal

 - 1 tsp asafoetida

 - 1/2 tso salt or as required

-- In a bowl, soak pasi paruppu / moong dal for about 2 hours.
-The dal must have been doubled its size now.
+- In a bowl, soak moong dal for about 2 hours.
+The dal must have been doubled its size now, drain and keep aside.

-- Finely chop onion, chili, curry leaves, coriander.
-Mix it with grated coconut, soaked pasi paruppu.
-If you have frozen grated coconut, please go ahead and add it.
+- Finely chop cucumber, onion, green chili, curry leaves, coriander leaves.
+Mix it with grated coconut, soaked moong dal.

 2. Serve them like salad along with your lunch or dinner food.